ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/java.md

 You can also view the source code on [GitHub](https://github.com/ostdotcom/ost-sdk-java/tree/v2.0.0)

 ## 1. Create Token On OST Platform
-Follow the [Create Brand Token guide](/platform/docs/1-create/) to complete token setup.
+Follow the [Create Token guide](/platform/docs/1-create/) to complete token setup.

 ## 2. Get Credentials
 Once token setup is complete, go to the [Developers page](https://platform.ost.com/testnet/developer) inside OST Platform dashboard to get access to your API key and API secret.